autopkg/MLBZ521-recipes/README.md

   * download
     * will "download" from a offline repository
   * pkg
+    * `Matlab.pkg`
       * Variable overrides for:  INSTALL_INPUT
         * As the name suggests, this the "installer.input" that allows you to customize the install of Matlab.
 The available parameters are included in the recipe; customize for your environment.
   * jss